AmeerRizvi/xdeployer/PREPARE-EC2.md

 - Compressed log archives
 - Date format: YYYY-MM-DD_HH-mm-ss

-This ensures your application logs are properly managed without losing historical data.
+Even if PM2 is already installed, the script will still check for and configure the logrotate module to ensure your application logs are properly managed without losing historical data.

+The script verifies the configuration by displaying the current PM2 logrotate settings after applying the changes.

 ### Bun